Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): Add some preference to edit the Watermark property (font, text color, background color and transparency, content displayed, which corner)
 - MISSING FEATURE (Ludo & Denis): Add some optionnal arrows at the extremities of the linear rulers.
 - MISSING FEATURE (Denis): Add an option to place the measure above the line of the ruler
-- BUG (Alban): In the export window you can specify a selection rectangle null by setting a bottom < top
+- BUG #53 (Alban): In the export window you can specify a selection rectangle null by setting a bottom < top
-- BUG (Alban): If you select a named group on the map and click on a part in the part lib, the part is added in the middle of the group
+- BUG #54 (Alban): If you select a named group on the map and click on a part in the part lib, the part is added in the middle of the group
-- BUG (Alban): When you replace a part in a group, the display area of the group is not recomptuted
+- BUG #55 (Alban): When you replace a part in a group, the display area of the group is not recomptuted
-- BUG (Alban): When you replace a part in a group, the replaced part doesn't belong to the group
+- BUG #56 (Alban): When you replace a part in a group, the replaced part doesn't belong to the group
 - BUG (Alban): For some mice, the middle button doesn't work all the time.
-- BUG (Alban): The drag and drop of file is not working under Mono 2.10
+- BUG #57 (Alban): The drag and drop of file is not working under Mono 2.10
+- BUG #58 (Alban): The cancel of the edition with the right click mouse button doesn't work under Mono
 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image
-- BUG (Ludger): you can exceed the budget number by saving a group in the library and adding that group after on your map
 - BUG #16 (Didier & Alexander): SEEMS UNFIXABLE: The standard windows (choose date, color picker, save/open dialog) are spawn in the language of the OS, not the one selected in the application.
 - REFACTORING (Alban): the layer panel is slow to resfresh